- Answers on Aging: Financial Exploitation

 - Serving Diverse Older Adults

-As America ages and the social service and health care sectors evolve to meet the growing needs of the population, it is critical that the Aging Network has adequate information and tools to respond to these changes.
-With funding through the Administration for Community Living, n4a supports the Aging Network by systematically tracking and analyzing the evolving roles, services, and trends of the Area Agencies on Aging (AAAs) and Title VI Native American aging programs and widely disseminating this information.
-The Capacity Building initiative is implemented by n4a as the lead agency and in partnership with Scripps Gerontology Center at Miami University in Oxford, OH.
+As America ages and the social service and health care sectors evolve to meet the growing needs, it is critical for the Aging Network to have information and tools to respond to these changes.
+With funding through the Administration for Community Living, n4a supports the Aging Network by systematically tracking, analyzing and disseminating information on the evolving roles, services and trends of the Area Agencies on Aging (AAAs)s and Title VI Native American aging programs.
+The Capacity Building initiative is implemented by n4a with support from Scripps Gerontology Center at Miami University in Oxford, OH.

 - Trends and New Directions: Area Agencies on Aging Survey (2014)

 - Advancing Health and Long-Term Services and Supports (2011)